The Women’s Symposium 2014

-BBS - Course meets the qualifications of 5 continuing education hours for MFTs and/or LCSWs as required by the California Board of Behavioral Science, P.C.E. # 2536.
+BBS - Course meets the qualifications of 5 continuing education hours for MFTs, LPCCs, LEPs, and/or LCSWs as required by the California Board of Behavioral Sciences.
+P.C.E. #2536.

 NAADAC – Betty Ford Center is a NAADAC Approved Educational Provider # 338 for 5 continuing educational hours.